 For the pepper, this will depend on how spicy you like your food.
 The fruit itself will keep it from being too spicy so experiment and see what you like.
 If there are kids around, I would use a jalapeno with the seeds removed.
 If adults only, go with a serrano which is five times hotter than a jalapeno, this will definitely get your attention.

 This is a fantastic choice if you’re bringing a salad to a pot luck or cook out and want something a little different that compliments almost any fruit that you have on hand.

 - 6 cups of fruit in whatever combination you like – peaches, strawberries, cherries, blackberries, blueberries, kiwi.
 The softer fruits like peaches and strawberries will absorb the flavor, while the firmer fruits like blueberries will not be as potent.
 It’s ice to have a mixture.

 - Star anise or Asian five spice powder

 - A pepper – the type depends on how spicy you want the salad.
 For just a hint of spice, use a jalapeno, want more spice, try a serrano.
 The pepper is cooked in the dressing and then removed so it just adds a hint of heat to the dressing.

 - Just a little sugar.

-How do you make a spicy fruit salad
+How do you make a spicy dressing

 Step 1: Bring ⅓ cup of sugar and water to a boil along with a pepper and star anise until it becomes slightly thick and syrupy.